ISR vs SSG vs CSR Routing

 Implementation Workflow:

-- Map URL patterns to rendering manifests in your framework config.
+- Map URL patterns to rendering modes in your framework config.

 - Assign explicit execution flags (